variant-inc/lazy-helm-charts/charts/variant-api/README.md

 | istio.egress[N].ports | ServiceEntry | A list of ports for the corresponding `istio.egress[N].hosts` or `istio.egress[N].addresses` to be whitelisted | [x] | [] |
 | istio.egress[N].ports[M].number | ServiceEntry | A port number | [x] | |
 | istio.egress[N].ports[M].protocol | ServiceEntry | Any of the protocols listed [here](https://istio.io/latest/docs/reference/config/networking/gateway/#Port) | [x] | |

-When using public ingess, the following URL prefixes are rerouted to the root URL and are essentially blocked.
-They must be accessed internally, or through VPN.
-You can add to this list in Values.istio.ingress.redirects.

-- health
-- docs
-- redoc
-- swagger
-- swaggerui

 ### Infrastructure Permissions